dsuryd/dotNetify-Elements/DevApp/server/Docs/PasswordField.md

-﻿The element to accept password input, with the text obscured so it cannot be read; can be configured to validate the input.
+﻿The element to accept password input with the text obscured.

 [inset]